darshan-regmi/darshan-regmi/README.md

 # 👋 Hi, I'm Darshan Regmi

 Welcome to my GitHub profile!
-I'm a BIT student passionate about technology, programming, and poetry.
+I'm a student passionate about technology, programming, and poetry.
 Here you'll find a mix of my academic projects, personal coding adventures, and some creative writing.

 ## 🔧 Technologies & Tools